Avtar Singh Jouhl: Legacy of Malcolm X visit

 The pub where it all began, the Blue Gates, is a Desi pub now.

 Other work

-Jouhl organised for six coaches of IWA members to be sent to the 1984–1985 Miners' strike in solidarity for the plight of the striking workers even though the non-white workers experienced racism from some miners on the picket lines.
+Jouhl organised for six coaches of IWA members to be sent to the 1984–1985 miners' strike in solidarity with the plight of the striking workers even though the non-white workers experienced racism from some miners on the picket lines.

 Order of the British Empire

 Jouhl was awarded the Order of the British Empire (civil division) in 2000 for 'services to Community Relations and to Trade Unionism'.

 Legacy

 Former BBC producer and broadcaster Charles Parker interviewed Jouhl and included details of Jouhl's life in his play, The Great Divide, including a description of visiting a pub for the first time.

 Another play is Marshall Street by Paul Magson.